 Ultimately, we view the European equity waterfall as the industry gold standard for showing alignment of interest between managers and investors.

-Jorjio Hopkins is an Associate at MLG Capital, with a master’s in real estate and passion for service.
+Jorjio Hopkins is a Senior Associate at MLG Capital, with a master’s in real estate and passion for service.
 He served for a number of years as a Marine Corps officer and as a dance lead for his high school show choir.
 Connect with Jorjio on LinkedIn.
 Or, if you’re an accredited investor, invest with us.